gilbertohasnofb/auxjad/docs/examples/example-2.rst

 .. figure:: ../_images/image-example-2-1.png

-Let's now use ``auxjad.LoopByWindow`` to output loops of windows of the material.
+Let's now use ``auxjad.WindowLooper`` to output loops of windows of the material.
 By default, this class uses a window size of a 4/4 measure, and each step forward has the size of a sixteenth-note.
 These parameters are all adjustable, please refer to this library's API for more information.

-    >>> looper = auxjad.LoopByWindow(container)
+    >>> looper = auxjad.WindowLooper(container)
     >>> staff = abjad.Staff()
     >>> notes = looper.output_n(3)
     >>> staff.append(notes)